Global Supply Chain Management

 - Students will be familiar with the different types of information systems used in the supply chain and understand basic information technology integration.

-We have had guest speakers come to discuss these issues - however, there is an urgent need to hire a faculty member with an understanding in this area.
-The GSCM advisory board has identified this an area of importance.
+We have had guest speakers come to discuss these issues - however, the GSCM advisory board has identified this an area of importance where we could do more (if we had the resources).